 Apple Crisp is simple, homemade goodness from the oven!
 This was a dessert we had frequently when I was young and the smell of it baking in the oven brings back such happy memories

 Sweet and tart cinnamon kissed apples are topped with a buttery brown sugar oat topping.
-I love to add in crushed pecans to bring together a the perfect blend of flavours and textures!
-Homemade Apple Crisp is happiness in a pan and is sure to become a favorite in your home too!
+I love to add crushed pecans to bring together a perfect blend of flavors and textures!

 My mom made crisps, cobblers or apple betty all of the time.
 There are subtle differences to these desserts which seem to have been created due to the lack of certain ingredients at the time, such as lard for pastry, and replaced by things like rolled oats which may have been more available.

 So what is the difference between a cobbler, a betty, a crumble and a crisp?
 While they’re baked fruit desserts the main differences lie in the toppings:

 - COBBLER: A cobbler tends to have a biscuit or pie dough topping, but there are variations where the biscuit base is on the bottom of the fruit layer.

 - BETTY: A betty is using breadcrumbs or cubes for the topping.
 This, as the breadcrumbs absorb the fruit juice as it bakes, becomes a bit more like a pudding.

 - CRUMBLE: A crumble seems to be the most similar to a crisp with a combination of flour, fat, sugar and oats.

 - CRISP: A crisp has a topping made up of a combination of butter, sugar, spices, nuts, and oats.

 How to Make Apple Crisp